Inflectra/rapise-documentation/docs/RVL/Sheets.md

     | ---- | ---- | ------ | ----------- | --------- | --------- | ---------- |
     |      | Action | RVL    | DoPlaySheet | sheetName | string    | Browsers   |

-Sheet is an atomic building block for implementing test frameworks and sharing logic.
+A sheet is an atomic building block for implementing test frameworks and sharing logic.

-For example, there may be a Sheet called `Login` and it may be re-used by **CreateNewBook**, **CreateExistingBook**  and other test scenarios that require **Login** logic.
+For example, there may be a sheet called `Login` that can be reused by **CreateNewBook**, **CreateExistingBook**, and other test scenarios that require **Login** logic.

-Default sheet name is `RVL`.
-You may rename it.
-You may add more sheets.
+The default sheet name is `RVL`.
+You can rename it and add more sheets.

-RVL sheet is executable when it have 7 pre-defined [Columns](Columns.md).
-The workbook may contain both executable and data sheets.
+An RVL sheet is executable when it has 7 predefined [Columns](Columns.md).
+A workbook may contain both executable and data sheets.

 ## Calling Sheets

-It is possible to do calls between scripts using [RVL.DoPlayScript](../Libraries/RVL.md#doplayscript) and [RVL.DoPlaySheet](../Libraries/RVL.md#doplaysheet).
+You can make calls between scripts using [RVL.DoPlayScript](../Libraries/RVL.md#doplayscript) and [RVL.DoPlaySheet](../Libraries/RVL.md#doplaysheet).

 ## Passing Parameters

-It is possible to pass parameters between sheets.
-See [Passing Input Parameters](RVL_DoPlay.md#passing-input-parameters)
+You can pass parameters between sheets.
+See [Passing Input Parameters](RVL_DoPlay.md#passing-input-parameters).

 ## Passing Maps

-You may pass a [Map](Maps.md) between sheets as  [input parameters](RVL_DoPlay.md#passing-input-parameters).
+You can pass a [Map](Maps.md) between sheets as [input parameters](RVL_DoPlay.md#passing-input-parameters).

 For example, here we pass a map `FullLoginData`: